OFFLINE-GmbH/oc-mall-plugin/docs/components/quick-checkout.md

 The name of the cms page that hosts the `signUp` component.
 By default, a sign up form is displayed by the `quickCheckout` component.
 For users with an existing account a "Log in" link is available.
-This property determines what cms page will be used for that linked.
+This property determines what cms page will be used for that link.

 ## Example implementations